hashicorp/terraform-provider-googleworkspace/docs/resources/user.md

 - **locations** (Block List) A list of the user's locations.
 The maximum allowed data size is 10Kb. (see [below for nested schema](#nestedblock--locations))
 - **org_unit_path** (String) The full path of the parent organization associated with the user.
 If the parent organization is the top-level, it is represented as a forward slash (/).
 - **organizations** (Block List) A list of organizations the user belongs to.
 The maximum allowed data size is 10Kb. (see [below for nested schema](#nestedblock--organizations))
+- **password** (String, Sensitive) Stores the password for the user account.
+A password can contain any combination of ASCII characters.
+A minimum of 8 characters is required.
+The maximum length is 100 characters.
+As the API does not return the value of password, this field is write-only, and the value stored in the state will be what is provided in the configuration.
+The field is required on create and will be empty on import.
 - **phones** (Block List) Holds the given and family names of the user, and the read-only fullName value.
 The maximum number of characters in the givenName and in the familyName values is 60.
 In addition, name values support unicode/UTF-8 characters, and can contain spaces, letters (a-z), numbers (0-9), dashes (-), forward slashes (/), and periods (.).
 Maximum allowed data size for this field is 1Kb. (see [below for nested schema](#nestedblock--phones))
 - **posix_accounts** (Block List) A list of POSIX account information for the user. (see [below for nested schema](#nestedblock--posix_accounts))
 - **recovery_email** (String) Recovery email of the user.